andreterceiro/dio-claro-spring--java-spring/README.md

 Teacher configured some details of the connection with the PostgreSQL database in `application.properties`:

 ![configuring data of a specific PostgreSQL connection](images/configuring-a-connection-with-postegresql.png)

+In the previous image you can see how JPA made the "magic" of updating the relational side with updating the Spring side.